 - Return the ground beef to the skillet.

-- In a small bowl, combine the ketchup, Worcestershire and mustard.
+- To the skillet, add ketchup, Worcestershire and mustard.
 Pour the sauce over the ground beef.
 Stir until combined and heated through.
 Season with salt and pepper.

 - Serve on hamburger buns.